Information Feedback Gaps

 The Four Types of Information Gap

-• Missing feedback: The actor making a decision never experiences its consequences.
-Classic case: a polluter doesn’t breathe their own pollution.
-The feedback loop that could correct behaviour simply doesn’t exist.
+- Missing feedback: The actor making a decision never experiences its consequences.
+A polluter doesn’t breathe their own pollution — the corrective loop simply doesn’t exist.

-• Delayed feedback: Consequences arrive too late to prevent overshoot.
-Fisheries collapse signals often appear only after irreversible stock depletion; drug addiction consequences emerge years after the initial decisions.
+- Delayed feedback: Consequences arrive too late to prevent overshoot.
+Fisheries collapse signals often appear only after irreversible stock depletion.

-• Wrong feedback: Actors receive proxy signals rather than direct system-state information.
-Stock prices track sentiment rather than productive capacity; GDP tracks throughput rather than wellbeing.
+- Wrong feedback: Actors receive proxy signals rather than direct system-state information.
+Stock prices track sentiment rather than productive capacity.

-• Ignored feedback: Feedback exists but is filtered out by mental models, political pressure, or structural incentives.
-Climate data is available; the loop is broken by cognitive or institutional filters, not absence of signal.
+- Ignored feedback: Feedback exists but is filtered out by mental models, political pressure, or structural incentives.
+Climate data is available; the loop is broken by cognitive or institutional filters.

 Why Information Gaps Are a Root Cause